Hardy inequalities and uncertainty principles in the presence of a black hole: Introduction

 There have also been developments regarding Hardy inequalities in various settings beyond the Euclidean, including the hyperbolic and spherical setting.
 Some notable examples are \cite{Ca,BGG,DD,KO,SP}, although the list is far from exhaustive.

-In the present work, we aim to establish Hardy type inequalities in the context where the classic point singularity is replaced by a geometric singularity of Schwarzschild type.
-This requires a careful analysis of the underlying geometry in order to determine a critical potential which is comparable with the Riemannian distance function.
+In the present work, we aim to establish Hardy type inequalities in the context where the classical Euclidean metric is replaced by the Schwarzschild metric.
+This requires a careful analysis of the underlying geometry in order to determine a critical potential which is comparable with the relevant Riemannian distance function.
 In the same spirit we establish a Heisenberg uncertainty-type inequality with a similar, although different, weight function.
 Both results reduce to their Euclidean analogues when the distance from the event horizon is large, which is to be expected due to asymptotic flatness.
+It should be also noted that both results are restricted to the exterior of the black hole, as extending them to the interior would be essentially meaningless both physically and mathematically, due to considerations that will be outlined in the next section.

 The Hardy inequality which we study in detail here was first derived by the author in \cite{P} in the case $n=3$, as a demonstration of the very general technique developed in that paper that allows to establish Hardy potentials in a wide geometric context, where it was left as an open problem to conduct a more thorough analysis on this specific case.
-Here we offer a different, analytic proof, in which we enlarge the class of admissible functions, as well an analysis of minimisers which is not covered in \cite{P}.
+Here we offer a different, analytic proof, in which we enlarge the class of admissible functions.
 The Heisenberg inequality is entirely novel.